British Soap Award for Best Newcomer

 The British Soap Award for Best Newcomer is an award presented annually by the British Soap Awards.
-Unlike awards that are voted for by the general public such as Best Actress, Best Actor, Best British Soap and Best Leading Performer, the award is voted for by a panel, like the award for Villain of the Year.
+The award is voted for by a panel.
 EastEnders is the most awarded soap in the category, with nine wins.
-Emmerdale is the only current soap not to have won a Best Newcomer award; the defunct soaps that did not win are Family Affairs and Night and Day.
-The award is currently held by Ross Boatman, who plays Harvey Monroe in EastEnders.
+Emmerdale is the only current soap not to have won a Best Newcomer award; defunct soaps that did not win are Family Affairs and Night and Day.
+The award is currently held by Hollyoaks actress Isabelle Smith, for her role as Frankie Osborne.